-_____ - ☐ Binding – Therefore, the parties acknowledge that remedies at law will be inadequate for any breach of this and consequently agree that this shall be enforceable by specific performance.
-The remedy of specific performance shall be cumulative of all of the rights at law or in equity of the parties under this .
+_____ - ☐ Binding – Therefore, the parties acknowledge that remedies at law will be inadequate for any breach of this Letter of Intent and consequently agree that this Letter of Intent shall be enforceable by specific performance.
+The remedy of specific performance shall be cumulative of all of the rights at law or in equity of the parties under this Letter of Intent.

 _____ - ☐ Non-Binding – Therefore, the parties acknowledge that this Letter of Intent is not enforceable by any Party.
-The terms outlined herein are solely for the purposes of reaching aagreement in the future, of which Subcontractor and Contractor are not bound.
+The terms outlined herein are solely for the purposes of reaching an agreement in the future, of which Subcontractor and Contractor are not bound.

 XI.
 Currency: All mentions of money or the usage of the "$" icon shall be known as referring to the US Dollar.